momosetkn/doma-kotlin-migrate/README.md

 [![](https://jitpack.io/v/momosetkn/doma-kotlin-migrate.svg)](https://jitpack.io/#momosetkn/doma-kotlin-migrate)

-A product for migrating to QueryDsl with doma-kotlin
+A product for migrating to QueryDsl with doma-kotlin.
+It provides a method signature similar to Entityql, but it will be marked as @Deprecated.

 ## Step1 - Install